 Hanging Gardens of Bali, Ubud

 A jungle retreat with an Insta-famous pool, this Ubud resort is one of the most photographed in Bali.
-Each of the 44 villas features floor-to-ceiling windows and traditional thatched roofs, while the raw-food-themed restaurant will delight ceviche enthusiasts.
+Each of the 44 villas features floor-to-ceiling windows and traditional thatched roofs, allowing the lush, natural beauty of Ubud to colour the hotel.